Sahar Hassamain Synagogue: Today

 Sahar Hassmain synagogue was closed for more than fifty years.
-As of March 2009 it is temporarily open on Saturdays for guided tours in the context of the celebrations of 420 years of the arrival of the first Jews to the Azores.
+As of March 2009 it was temporarily open on Saturdays for guided tours in the context of the celebrations of 420 years of the arrival of the first Jews to the Azores.
 Services are no longer conducted.
 The municipality undertook recently to support the recovery process of the synagogue although the property is owned by the Jewish Community of Lisbon.

 The synagogue is located on an upper floor of a building that also included the rabbi’s residence.
 The exterior of the building is not recognizable, since it was built with the façade of a typical Azorean dwelling house.
 The interior retains its original character and on display are some objects of worship, especially a chair of circumcision from 1819, chandeliers and diverse historical documentation in Hebrew.
 The archipelago came to have other synagogues on the islands of Terceira and Faial.
 Besides this synagogue, there remains only the Jewish cemetery of Santa Clara also in Ponta Delgada, from 1834, and the Cemetery in Angra do Heroismo from 1832.